Common Name: Mantids / Praying Mantids

 Greek Origins of Name: Mantodea is derived from “mantis”, the Greek word for these insects.

-Distribution: Common in tropical and subtropical climates.
-Approximately 1 family and 20 species in North America and 8 family and ~1800 species worldwide
+Common in tropical and subtropical climates.
+Approximately 1 family and 20 species in North America and 8 families and ~1800 species worldwide

 Mantids have elongate bodies that are specialized for a predatory lifestyle: long front legs with spines for catching and holding prey, a head that can turn from side to side, and cryptic coloration for hiding in foliage or flowers.
 Mantids are most abundant and most diverse in the tropics; there are only 5 species commonly collected in the United States and 3 of these have been imported from abroad.